 - For your typical “30-minute TV show” with a run-time of 22-24 minutes, you can expect to endure two commercial breaks.
 Each is going to be one minute long and typically includes one 30-second commercial and two 15-second commercials.

 - For the typical “hour-long show” with a run-time of 43-45 minutes, you can expect three commercial breaks.
 I found each of the breaks to last a minute; they sometimes included just one ad in the whole break.

 - The ads you’ll see are from major American brands.
 There was nothing shady or seedy in my experience: They’re the same kinds of ads you’d probably see on one of the 14 Discovery cable networks.

 Final Thoughts on discovery+

-After watching NBC, HBO, Disney, Apple and a few others jump into the on-demand streaming game during 2020, I have to admit that I was a bit skeptical that discovery+ would make much of a splash with its early 2021 release.
+After watching NBC, HBO, Disney, Apple and a few others jump into the on-demand streaming game, I have to admit that I was a bit skeptical that discovery+ would make much of a splash in an already crowded market.

 But after spending time on it during a free trial, I can confidently say that my household would get its $4.99 worth each month if we decided to keep the subscription.

 Not only does it have a little bit of something for everyone from 14 popular television networks, but it also has a surprisingly good menu of original content options that feature stars and brands that could have lasting power.

 As with all streaming services, it’s a good idea to take advantage of the free trial to check out discovery+.
 But I think plenty of cord-cutters will find it offers many of the hit non-scripted shows they enjoyed on cable.